Frequently Asked Questions

 Most wheelchairs (motorised or not) are permitted on our buses.

 From 1st August 2014 we will accept class 2 mobility scooters that are no longer than 1000mm in length, 600mm in width and have a turning circle of 1200mm.
-Anyone wishing to use buses (konectbus and anglianbus) must have their mobility scooter assessed and approved by an konectbus manager.
+Anyone wishing to use buses (anglianbus and konectbus) must have their mobility scooter assessed and approved.
 The assessment will include measuring the scooter to check it meets the maximum dimensions, along with on-bus training on how to manoeuvre it in a controlled and safe manner.
 Once approved a confirmation letter will be issued to the user, this must be retained and shown to the driver as a permit to travel.
-If you are unsure of the suitability of your wheelchair, mobility scooter or buggy, contact us and we can arrange for a test to take place at our depot in Dereham or at Thickthorn Park & Ride from 1st August 2014.

-For more information about accessibility on our buses and priorities please view our.
+For more information about accessibility on our buses and priorities please view our Conditions of Carriage .

 With the exception of our open top bus and heritage bus all of our buses have low floors with kneeling suspension and most have a ramp at the front that allows a wheelchair easy access.
 If you require assistance then ask the driver who will be happy to help.